hexxone/TeleJelly/README.md

 If a User were to change/sell his Username, a random person would possibly be able to use this Service, but having Names over ID's is much more convenient for Management.

+If your server is publicly reachable, make sure to take care of rate limiting with your reverse proxy!
+Otherwise adversaries might be able to lag the system.

 ## Development

 1. Clone Repo